How can you tell the difference between Bloom (Plume) and Mold?

 Difference between mold and plume – Mold can grow on cigars like it can on anything that is too moist.
-On a cigar, it is a greenish-greyish colour that cannot be scraped off with your nail.
+On a cigar, it is a greenish-greyish colour that cannot be brushed off.
 Plume, or bloom, on the other hand, is a crystalline greyish white and looks like specks on a cigar.
-If you rub them or scrape them with your nail – they disappear.
+If you gently brush them, they disappear.
 Plume is the natural by-product of an aged cigar.
 Some of the cigars oils are secreted and create those lovely crystals – the sign of a very nicely kept cigar.

 The white dusty powder is called “plume” (a.k.a. bloom), and many long-time cigar fans only hope that this occurs to their cigars.
 Plume is evidence that you have a well-aged and properly cared for cigar.
 The white dust is crystallized oils from the cigar itself.
 Plume is harmless, and is typically brushed gently from the cigar when you are ready to smoke it.
 There is no guarantee that plume will actually occur, even if your cigars are meticulously maintained, but when it does, it signals an opportune time to have a smoke, as the cigar has matured very nicely.